lynnfaraday/aresmush.com/tutorials/code/troubleshooting.md

     AresMUSH game v0.70, portal v0.69

-This indicates that something went wrong on your web portal upgrade.
-The web portal and game engine always have to have the same version.
+This is a problem because the web portal and game engine always have to have the same version.
 If they don't, you will get unpredictable errors.

-Here's what you can do:
+There are several possible causes:

-1. Try a force-refresh in your browser, and/or open the web portal in a private/incognito browser window.
-This will rule out any javascript cache issues.
+1. **Browser Cache** - Try a force-refresh in your browser, and/or open the web portal in a private/incognito browser window.
+Sometimes your browser is stubbornly holding onto the old Javascript and needs a kick.
-2. Try to re-deploy the website using the `website/deploy` command in-game or by running `bin/deploy` from the ares-webportal directory on the server shell.
-Make sure there were no weird errors on the deploy.
+2. **Deploy Failed** - Try to re-deploy the website using the `website/deploy` command in-game or by running `bin/deploy` from the ares-webportal directory on the server shell.
+This will tell you if you missed any weird errors when the website was published.
-3. If your own private code fork, make sure you updated the webportal code too.
+3. **Update Fork** - If your own private code fork, make sure you updated the webportal code too.
 Sometimes folks forget and only update the game engine code.
+4. **Restart Server** - Try restarting your entire server as described [here](https://aresmush.com/tutorials/manage/reboot.html).
+Sometimes operating system updates hog so much memory that there isn't enough to deploy the web portal.

 A successful website deploy will end with a list of files, like this: